genesys/DX-temp-android-docs/quick_start.md

                                           .build(messengerAccount, ChatLoadedListener)
    ```

-4. **Display the chat on your activity**
+4. **Display the messenger on your activity**

-   If the ChatController build was successful, it creates a fragment on which the chat UI will be displayed.
+   If the ChatController build was successful, it creates a fragment on which the messenger UI will be displayed.
 The created fragment should be added to your app's activity.

    To get the chat fragment, implement the `ChatLoadedListener` interface and pass the implementation to `ChatController.Builder` `build` method.
-   `ChatLoadedListener:onComplete` will be called with the chat creation outcome as a `ChatLoadResponse` instance.
+   `ChatLoadedListener:onComplete` will be called with the messenger creation outcome as a `ChatLoadResponse` instance.
-   `ChatLoadResponse` will contain the chat fragment if the chat was created properly.
+   `ChatLoadResponse` will contain the messenger fragment if the messenger was created properly.

    ```kotlin
    ChatController.Builder(context).build(account, object : ChatLoadedListener {